June 25

 The Anolon Nouvelle Copper nonstick skillet pan is one of the best deals around.
 It's made of hard anodized cast aluminum attached to a base with an aluminum-copper-aluminum construction encapsulated in induction compatible stainless steel.
 The base has an astonishing 4mm of aluminum and just over a half-centimeter (0.6mm) of copper in the center.
 And with a cast aluminum body, the heat-spreading continues all throughout the pan.

-At an economical price point, the Anolon Nouvelle offers astonishing performance.
+At an economical price point, the Anolon Nouvelle offers excellent performance.
 It's probably the best nonstick cookware on the market right now, at any price.
-It's nonstick, so it's not going to be an everyday pan (nor should it be), and it's not going to last a lifetime.
-But if you're in need of a nonstick pan for eggs or other sticky jobs, this is about the best choice you can make.
+It's not going to be an everyday pan (nor should it be), and it's not going to last a lifetime.
+But if you're in need of a nonstick pan for eggs or other sticky jobs, this is one of the best choices you can make.

 Features: